xytis/xytis.github.io/content/story/ravnica_s01.md

 crowd.
 Suddenly his gaze fixated on a loxodon at the side of the street calmly browsing through some merchandise.

--- “Here you go sir”-, the courier said under his breath and pressed a piece of paper into thick elephant hand.
+--"Here you go sir",- the courier said under his breath and pressed a piece of paper into thick elephant hand.

--- “Mhm”-, murmured the ‘phant, while nodding and with a motion of his large head hinted the boy that he should leave now.
+--"Mhm",- murmured the ‘phant, while nodding and with a motion of his large head hinted the boy that he should leave now.

 As the boy turned his back and blended in the thick crowd the ‘phant broke the Izzet seal on the paper.
 His ever calm face darkened as his eyes went over the
 note:

+    Dear friend,
-    Dear friend, Please meet me at my laboratory in The Blistercoils, between Sullemand's and Sunnix's before the sun sets tonight.
+    Please meet me at my laboratory in The Blistercoils, between Sullemand's and Sunnix's before the sun sets tonight.
     I beg for your help,
     Neirius